 We perform extensive upfront checks on every company that wants to pitch for funds on our platform.
-These include verifying details of the directors' backgrounds, reviewing the company's finances and a reviewing the company's business plan.
+These include verifying details of the directors' backgrounds, carrying out a KYC/AML check on directors and reviewing the company's finances.
 We require evidence for every claim that a company makes in its pitch to ensure that every investor is in the best position to succeed.

 We understand that our investors have put their trust in Crowd for Angels and we take this responsibility seriously.
 As such, we only offer financial products which meet our strict quality criteria.
 To read more about our due diligence process check out our “understanding our due diligence process guide” here.